 Physiology, Pharmacology and Neuroscience

-The School of Physiology, Pharmacology and Neuroscience has an international reputation for research excellence in neuroscience, cell biology and signalling, and cardiovascular biology.
+The School of Physiology, Pharmacology and Neuroscience has an international reputation for research excellence in cardiovascular biology,neuroscience, and cell signalling.
 The school is highly committed to training the next generation of scientists from both the UK and overseas, taking great pride in the standard of our postgraduate provision.

-New students enter an exciting research environment in which we support and challenge our postgraduates to excel.
+New students enter an exciting and diverse research environment in which we support and challenge our postgraduates to excel.
 All postgraduates receive extensive research and transferable skills training.

-The school is well supported by programme and project grants, particularly from the Medical Research Council, BBSRC, Wellcome Trust, Cancer Research UK and British Heart Foundation.
-This has enabled the school to provide a vibrant environment for research; we have more than 100 PhD students at various stages in their research projects.
+The school is well supported by programme and project grants, particularly from the Medical Research Council (MRC), the Biotechnology and Biological Sciences Research Council (BBSRC), Wellcome Trust, Cancer Research UK and British Heart Foundation (BHF), enabling the school to provide a vibrant environment for research.
+We offer both three- or four-year PhD programmes and one-year Masters by Research (MScR) projects.

 A first or upper second-class honours degree (or international equivalent) in a biomedical science discipline is required for entry to the PhD programme.
 We may consider MSc by research and MSc applications from candidates with a lower second-class degree (or international equivalent).